-What is the purpose of the meeting?
+W hat is the purpose of the meeting?

 At our annual meeting, shareholders will act upon the matters disclosed in the Notice of Annual Meeting of Shareholders that accompanies this Proxy Statement.
-These include
+These include:

-- an amendment to our Articles of Incorporation to declassify our Board of Directors by eliminating the three classes of directors and to provide for an annual election of all directors commencing with the 2014 Annual Meeting of Shareholders; - · if Proposal No. 1 is approved, to elect six directors to the Board for a one-year term ending at the 2015 Annual Meeting; - · if Proposal No. 1 is not approved, to elect two directors for a three-year term ending at the 2017 Annual Meeting; and - · ratification of the appointment of Deloitte-Touche, LLP ("Deloitte") as our independent registered public accounting firm for the fiscal year ending December 31, 2014.
+- an amendment to our Restated Articles of Incorporation, as amended ("Articles") to declassify our Board of Directors by eliminating the three classes of directors and to provide for an annual election of all directors commencing with the 2014 Annual Meeting of Shareholders ("Proposal No. 1"); - if Proposal No. 1 is approved, to elect six directors to the Board for a one-year term ending at the 2015 Annual Meeting of Shareholders; - · if Proposal No. 1 is not approved, to elect two directors for a three-year term ending at the 2017 Annual Meeting of Shareholders; and - ratification of the appointment of Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the fiscal year ending December 31, 2014.